 In developing IFRS 3, the International Accounting Standards Board (IASB) concluded that 'true mergers' or 'mergers of equals' in which none of the combining entities obtains control of the others are so rare as to be virtually non-existent.
 Therefore IFRS 3 considers all business combinations to be acquisitions where the acquirer gains control of the business of the acquiree.

-However, distinguishing acquisitions from amalgamations based solely on control met with some resistance as some stakeholders did not think it reflected public sector circumstances in all cases.
+However, distinguishing acquisitions from amalgamations based solely on control met with some resistance as some stakeholders did not think it always reflected public sector circumstances.
 They argued that the acquirer may not always be identifiable since the entity gaining control of the operations may not have existed prior to the combination and that public sector combinations may be imposed on all parties to the combination by a higher level of government, which in turn renders control factors irrelevant.

 IPSASB discussed additional factors (consideration, exchange transactions, quantifiable ownership interests, decision-making process, compulsion, common control and citizens' rights) and concluded that control should be supplemented by two additional features – whether consideration was transferred, and the reasons for the presence or absence of consideration; and the decision-making process.